mosaicnetworks/evm-lite-js/README.md

 ## Example

-Below is a basic example of how to transfer from a controlled account.
+Below is a basic example of how to sign locally and submit a transaction to the node.

 ### Transfer
 ```javascript